jupiterio/Whats-Happening-Scratch/README.md

-# Whats-Happening-Scratch
+# What's Happening, Scratch?
-A simple Chrome extension for accessing the What's Happening feed on Scratch
+A simple Chrome extension for accessing the What's Happening feed on Scratch and getting your message count.